Marilyn (1953 film): Plot

 Several months later she is running a just-getting-by "American bar".
-Wealthy businessman Nicky Everton (Mayne) agrees to lend her some money, believing that Marilyn will offer her affections as repayment.
+Wealthy businessman Nicky Everton agrees to lend her some money, believing that Marilyn will offer her affections as repayment.
 Everton later changes his mind as he feels they won't be happy in the longer term; and Price also walks out, frustrated by her erratic behaviour and in particular her lack of lasting commitment to him.

 Throughout all this, Rosie, Marilyn's maid, has kept the dark secret of Saunders' death to herself, until she is taken for granted once too often by her self-centred boss.
 Marilyn is left alone with her hopes and fears.
+Marilyn approaches Tom, who pushes her aside just as two policemen approach the house.